|

 Particulars of Offence

-EPELI TALAKUBU&&160;;o160;on the 8th of Or 2017, at N in the Cene Central Division, mon, murdered MASI KALARO.
+EPELI TALAKUBU on the 8th of October 2017, at Nasinu in the Central Division, murdered MASI KALARO.

 Count 2

-CRIMINAL INTIMIDATION<: Contrary to section 1) (a) (a) (i) and (iv) of the Crimes Act 2009.
+CRIMINAL INTIMIDATION: Contrary to section 375 (1) (a) (i) and (iv) of the Crimes Act 2009.

 Particulars of Offence

-[3]p>[3] After the summing-up, the assessors had expressed a unanimous opinion that the respondent was not guilty of murder but guilty of manslaughter and criminal intimidation.
+[3] After the summing-up, the assessors had expressed a unanimous opinion that the respondent was not guilty of murder but guilty of manslaughter and criminal intimidation.
 The learned High Court judge had agreed with the assessors’ opinion, convicted him for manslaughter and criminal intimidation and sentenced him on 31 October 2019 to 03 years of imprisonment (one year to be served forthwith and remaining two years suspended for 03 years after the appellant’s release upon serving one year) and 06 months of imprisonment on criminal intimidation: both sentences to run concurrently.

 [4] The appellant had lodged a timely appeal against conviction and sentence (29 November 2019) and filed written submissions on 05 October 2020.
 The respondent too had filed written submission on 05 January 2021.
 Both parties have consented in writing that this court may deliver a ruling at the leave to appeal stage on the written submissions without an oral hearing in open court or via Skype.